tytydraco/yessleep/out/Working_in_a_mansion_was_stricter_than_I_expected_Nolan_Bennet_Part_1.md

 Did he even understand how important this moment was for me?
 I could finally escape death, I could finally go home.

 While I considered what to do next, my eyes wondered at an unexpected sight.
-A black spider stood amidst the snowy field.
+A black spider popped out of the snowy field.
 It stood out like a sore thumb due to the overwhelming contrast in colors.

 I was startled by a familiar sensation in my chest.
-The cold air was unable to nullify the heat growing in my chest.
+The cold air was unable to nullify the heat growing around my heart.
 Was I having a heart attack?
 No, that heat was exactly the same as last night. ***That is what one calls a pact.
 A soul contract if you will.***

 I held down my chest as the spider retreated into the woods.
 Had the time come to honor our ‘deal’?